songzijiang/jacksung/README.md

        token='Your token here',
        )
 ```
-After running, three .tex file: "old.tex","new.tex","diff.tex" in the parnent directory will generated.
-The file change track PDF will compiled by diff.tex
+- After running, three .tex file: "old.tex","new.tex","diff.tex" in the parnent directory will generated.
+The file change track PDF will compiled by diff.tex.
+- If there are errors in compiling diff.tex, you need to revise the produced new.tex to fix the bug first.
+- The LLM is recommend at least Deepseek-R1-70b and bigger, smaller model will produce more bugs lead to errors.
 ## Note
 #### Commit new dependence
 Please refer to how to upload a dependence